nationalarchives/tdr-dev-documentation/data-schema/TDRSchema.md

 ## Series Data
 The Series_Insert.sql script creates example Series data, and associated Bodies, within the Series table.
-The data for the series came from the current DRI and is not intended to be a full list of Series, of which there is over 20K, as described by the cataloging team.
+The data for the series came from the current DRI and is not intended to be a full list of Series, of which there is over 20K, as described by the catalogue team.